pvcraven/arcade_book/source/chapters/06_what_is_a_programming_language/index.rst

 This section will briefly dive into how computers work.
-We won't spend more than a chapter on this subject because you don't *need* to understand any of this to get started programming.
-Once you become a more advanced programmer, that's no longer true.
+We won't spend more than a chapter on this subject because you don't *need* to understand any of this to get *started* programming.
+But once you become a more advanced programmer, that's no longer true.
 If you want to get the best performance, if you want to debug complex problems, if you work on building a platform for your servers to run on, you